 In some cases, the installation can be delayed and the following screen is displayed.
 Click Done.

 When the installation is complete, you receive an email to confirm the same.

 - When installing Gainsight, the Salesforce users who will be assigned Gainsight licenses will need to be granted Salesforce-level permissions along with the licenses.

 - Although the Salesforce Admin has the option to permission entire profiles (or even every Salesforce user), Gainsight recommends enabling for Admins only during installation.

-- At the top of Salesforce, click your name and choose Setup.
+- At the top of Salesforce, click Setup.

-- On the left side under App Setup, click Installed Packages.
+- On the left side under Build, click Installed Packages.

 - Next to Gainsight CSM, click Configure.

-- Type Install in the quick find and click on Installed Packaged under App Setup
+- Type Install in the quick find and click on Installed Packages.

-- Next to Gainsight CSM, click Manage License
+- Next to Gainsight CSM, click Manage Licenses.

 - Check the names of the users you want to assign.